mauricecyril/brother-in-arms/README.md

 Oh, yeah and next time just buy a printer that has [Driverless printing](https://wiki.debian.org/DriverlessPrinting#The_Concept_of_Driverless_Printing) or [IPP Everywhere](https://wiki.debian.org/IPPEverywhere)

-## Creating the ARM packages for HL2270-DW
+## Creating the ARM packages for MCF440CN

-> Note: if you just want to install the precompiled packages grab them from this repo and run `sudo apt install psutils cups; sudo dpkg -i hl2270dwlpr-2.1.0-1.armhf.deb cupswrapperHL2270DW-2.0.4-2.armhf.deb`.
-Steps below show how to re-create them.

 We'll be grabbing 2 native arm32 executables and compile one other.
 All the steps can be done on RPi or on x86 Doing it on x86 will require cross-compilation of `brcupsconfig` for armhf.